 Community Education Specialist

-Siobhan (she/her) is the Community Education Specialist at SAVE.
-Raised in San Leandro, Siobhan earned a B.A. in psychology from UC Santa Cruz.
-During her time at UCSC, Siobhan worked in prevention education as an intern at CARE, the university’s office that supports survivors of sexual assault, intimate partner/domestic violence, stalking, and sexual harassment.
-She also volunteered at Building Futures’ Sister Me Home safe house in San Leandro where she gained direct experience supporting survivors.
-She is excited to be back in the Bay Area and working in the community to foster healthy relationship building and to prevent violence!
-In her free time, Siobhan enjoys hiking with her dog, traveling, and reading.
+Siobhan (she/her) is a Community Education Specialist at SAVE.
+While earning a B.A. in psychology, Siobhan worked in prevention education in an office that supports survivors of sexual assault, intimate partner/domestic violence, stalking, and sexual harassment.
+She also volunteered at a safe house, where she gained direct experience supporting survivors.
+She is excited to be working in the community to foster healthy relationship building and to prevent violence!
+In her free time, Siobhan enjoys hiking, traveling, and reading.

 What’s your favorite thing about prevention work?